 - See the best VR-ready laptops and best gaming laptops

-Don't count out our Xbox Series X and PS5 coverage either, as we'll be taking on both consoles and the accompanying games when they launch.
+Don't count out our Xbox Series X and PS5 coverage either, as we were able to review both consoles and the accompanying games when they launched.
 Speaking of which, here are the the first games we'll buy on next-gen consoles.

 We know that the best PC games out there ranks in the thousands, including games like Divinity: Original Sin 2, Doom and Minecraft, but we can't list all of them.
 So, these are the best PC games we're loving right now (this list isn't ranked from best to worst).